Donkey Kong Land: Legacy

 Michael Teitelbaum wrote a children's book adaptation of Donkey Kong Land, Rumble in the Jungle, following its release.
 Land received three follow-up games: Donkey Kong Land 2 (1996), based on Diddy's Kong Quest; Donkey Kong Land III (1997), based on Dixie Kong's Double Trouble!; and a Game Boy Color version of Donkey Kong Country (2000), which re-creates the SNES game using Lands graphics and audio.
 The follow-ups attempted to replicate the SNES games more closely; unlike Land, they do not introduce new level archetypes or enemies.
 The Land trilogy was rereleased for the Nintendo 3DS via the Virtual Console in 2014.
 Donkey Kong Land was released via the Nintendo Classics service on 22 November 2024.

 Retrospective reviewers considered Donkey Kong Land a technical achievement.
 Nintendo Life felt Rare successfully replicated Countrys art style on the Game Boy and praised the music, which they considered among the Game Boy's best.
 However, Polygon wrote that the developers "were so preoccupied with whether they could [replicate Countrys graphics] they forgot to ask if they should.
 The rich visuals of the Super NES games become completely illegible on Game Boy ... a blurry grey soup of pixel-junk."
 Nintendo Life said that enemies blending with the background made Land needlessly difficult and lamented the absence of the Super Game Boy enhancements in the 3DS rerelease.

 Polygon ranked Donkey Kong Land and its sequels among the lesser Donkey Kong games; In a 2018 interview, Machacek said that of the games he worked on, Donkey Kong Land remained among his favourites.
 Some of Lands levels, such as K. Rool's pirate ship, were featured in subsequent Donkey Kong games.
 It also established a tradition of Donkey Kong games being distributed on yellow cartridges, which its sequels and Donkey Kong 64 (1999) continued.

+On August 8, 2026, Donkey Kong Land received an unofficial remake of the same name, by developer "kasquez".
+The remake uses Donkey Kong Country's presentation and physics, and introduces new enemies, levels, and sound.